tudorvalentine/census-nodejs-api/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install Census Node.js Backend.
+Use the package manager [npm](https://www.npmjs.com/) to install all necesary dependencies.

 ```bash
 npm install census-node-js-backend